-A typical section for the revetment design is provided below which includes construction of a rock structure on the seaward edge of the road alignment that would remain buried below the dune system.
-The structure crest would be at a level consistent with the existing road surface (+2.8 to +3.2mAHD) with a concrete footpath running along its length between the structure crest and the road.
-The design would accommodate the existing culvert outlet (located in front Fauna Ave).
+A typical section for a revetment design is provided below and would remain buried below the dune system under normal beach conditions.
+The structure crest would be at a level consistent with the existing road surface (+2.8 to +3.2 mAHD).

-Typical cross section for low crested rock revetment at Long Beach
+A typical cross section for low crested rock revetment at Long Beach